DhruvaKumar7/mulesoftTest/README.md

-Create a folder sqlite in C drive and run the code.
+Create a folder named sqlite in C drive and run the code.